Richard II: The Boy Who Would Be King

 With the promptings of the charismatic preacher to “cast off the yolk of bondage and recover your liberty” ringing in their ears they set off for London.

-The nobility were in a panic and no one knew what to do as the rebels approached London.
+The nobility was in a panic and no one knew what to do as the rebels approached London.

 Sudbury, Hales, and the young King, along with his mother Joan of Kent sought sanctuary in the Tower of London while John of Gaunt fled the country altogether seeking shelter in Scotland.